 Some of the pages you might add are best-selling products, deals, discounts, catalog categories, etc.

-Keep in mind that your pages need to provide an excellent user experience while aligning with your brand voice and color scheme.
+Remember that your pages need to provide an excellent user experience while aligning with your brand voice and color scheme.

 Your Storefront is practically your e-commerce website within Amazon, so design your pages like you would design your e-commerce website pages.